How to write a literature review in 6 steps

 - Are there any gaps in the research that need to be filled?
 How can I further my research as a result of the review?

-- Writing in the chronological method means you are presenting the materials according to when they were published.
+- Chronological method: Writing in the chronological method means you are presenting the materials according to when they were published.
 Follow this approach only if a clear path of research can be identified.

-- You can order your sources by publication, if the way you present the order of your sources demonstrates a more important trend.
-That would be the case if with the progression revealed from study to study, the practices of researchers have changed and adapted due to the new revelations.
+- Publication-based: You can order your sources by publication, if the way you present the order of your sources demonstrates a more important trend.
+This is the case when a progression revealed from study to study and the practices of researchers have changed and adapted due to the new revelations.

-- A methodological approach focuses on the methods used by the researcher.
+- Methodological approach: A methodological approach focuses on the methods used by the researcher.
 If you have used sources from different disciplines that use a variety of research methods, you might want to compare the results in light of the different methods and discuss how the topic has been approached from different sides.

 - An introduction, which should give the reader an outline of why you are writing the review and explain the relevance of the topic.

-- A body, which divides your literature review into different sections, while having a clear connection between sources.
-Write in well-structured paragraphs, use transitions and topic sentences and critically analyze each source for how they contribute to the themes you are researching.
+- A body, which divides your literature review into different sections.
+Write in well-structured paragraphs, use transitions and topic sentences and critically analyze each source for how it contributes to the themes you are researching.